trufflesuite/truffle/packages/dashboard-provider/README.md

 ### Manual testing

-`manual-test/` contains some more "real-world" usage of the DashboardProvider.
+`manual-test/` contains some more "real-world" usage of the DashboardProvider as well as the `truffle dashboard` command.
 The `manual-test.ts` script contains some requests to the DashboardProvider, including `eth_sendTransaction` and `eth_signTypedData_v4`. `metacoin-truffle/` contains the source code for a simple MetaCoin project using Truffle. `metacoin-hardhat/` contains the same contract source code but using Hardhat.

-Note that Hardhat doesn't support custom providers in their config files, so we hacked it into the deployment script.

 To run these manual tests use the following commands: